Beyond the Daisy Chain: Running and the 3D EFT View of Supercooled Phase Transitions: Theoretical Framework and Effective Potentials

 In addition to the Full and HT potentials, we also consider OPA~\cite{Levi:2022bzt}, a simplified 4D parametrisation proposed for supercooled scenarios.
 In this parametrisation we neglect Daisy resummation, but it is particularly convenient for numerical studies, since it eliminates numerical instabilities and speeds up parameter scans.
 In the HT limit, the effective potential can be approximated as a fourth-order polynomial in the field.
 In the calculation of the tunnelling action, the potential can then be rescaled to depend on a single parameter, and the action can be calculated from a one-dimensional function of this parameter.
 The OPA is therefore equivalent to the 4D HT potential without Daisy corrections.

 \paragraph{3D potentials from dimensional reduction.} After integrating out the non-zero Matsubara modes, the EFT parameters depend on the loop order used in the matching (see \cref{app:VeffDR}).
 We study four schemes: \begin{enumerate} \item \textbf{3D 1-L (LO).} One-loop potential with LO masses and couplings. \item \textbf{3D 1-L (NLO).} One-loop potential with NLO masses and couplings. \item \textbf{3D 2-L (NLO).} Two-loop potential with NLO masses and couplings. \item\textbf{3D 2-L (Mixed).} Two-loop potential with mixed input (tree level at NLO, higher orders at LO). \end{enumerate} Schemes {3D 1-L (LO)} and {3D 2-L (Mixed)} correspond to fixed-order expansions in the 4D parameters $g^2$, $\lambda$ and $m^2$, whereas {3D 1-L (NLO)} and {3D 2-L (NLO)} partially include higher orders.
 Note however that this power-counting assumes $\lambda \sim g^2$ and therefore is, strictly speaking, not valid in the supercooled regime where $\lambda \lesssim g^4$.
+In all schemes, we proceed as follows: we define the 4D couplings at $\mu_0$ and evolve them using the 4D RGEs to the matching scale $\mu_{\rm Match}$, where the 4D-to-3D dimensional-reduction matching is performed.
+The 3D effective potential is then evaluated using the soft scale choice $\mu_3=gT$, which enters through logarithms in the matching coefficients and in the 3D NLO potential.
 The scales used in each scheme are summarised in \cref{tab:mu_scales}.

 The left panel of \cref{fig:Veff_comp} contrasts the 4D Full and HT prescriptions with the different DR schemes, illustrating how they affect the shape of the effective potential.
 To compare the 4D and 3D EFTs, we map the 3D potential to 4D multiplying it by the temperature $T$ and rescaling the field $\phi \to \phi/\sqrt{T}$, enabling a direct qualitative comparison between the two frameworks.
 While, for field-independent renormalisation scale choices, RG running can be incorporated in the OPA (see \cref{app:OPA}), we here use the original form in Ref.~\cite{Levi:2022bzt} and use it as a benchmark to illustrate the effect of neglecting the RG running.
 Hence, the OPA is computed by fixing the renormalisation scale to $\mu_0$ and the parameters to their tree-level values (last row of \cref{tab:mu_scales}), without including RG running, and neglecting Daisy resummation.
 As a result, it shows a significant deviation from the other prescriptions.
 This trend persists in the phase transition parameters discussed in the next section.
 This underscores the importance of properly accounting for RG running, as neglecting it can lead to a systematic underestimation of critical quantities.
 The agreement between the 3D and 4D approaches after including RG effects further improves at lower temperatures, in particular in the region around the barrier (cf.\ right panel of \cref{fig:Veff_comp})